shamil-sadigov/Imagegram/docs/Decision on cursor-based-navigation.md

 11      3               12.10.2022 12:12:51           [..., ...]
 ```

-Here are posts that are sorted by number of comments (desc)
+Here are posts that are sorted by number of comments (desc).
+Actually it's also sorted by `LastTimeUpdatedAt` (desc).

 ```
 ID      CommentCount    LastTimeUpdatedAt             Comments